zozzzC/The-Chase-C-Edition/README.md

 How to Add Points:
 1. Click on the 'Students' or 'Teachers' text in the main form (the red form.)
 2. Use the + and - buttons to add or remove a point.

-I haven't done the theme music yet!
-And the design still needs some polishing.